openeuler-mirror/docs/docs/en/docs/20.09/docs/A-Tune/getting-to-know-a-tune.md

 The following figure shows the A-Tune core technical architecture, which consists of intelligent decision-making, system profile, and interaction system.

 -   Intelligent decision-making layer: consists of the awareness and decision-making subsystems, which implements intelligent awareness of applications and system optimization decision-making, respectively.
--   System profile layer: consists of the labeling and learning subsystems.
-The labeling subsystem is used to cluster service models, and the learning subsystem is used to learn and classify service models.
+-   System profile layer: consists of the feature engineering and two-layer classification model.
+The feature engineering is used to automatically select service features, and the two-layer classification model is used to learn and classify service models.
 -   Interaction system layer: monitors and configures various system resources and executes optimization policies.

 ![](figures/en-us_image_0227497343.png)